Critical Theory, Etc: An interrogation

 CT Etcetera, the Palestinians, and the Israelis

-In the mid 1960s the cause of Palestinian resistance fighters was taken up by the “progressive”, “liberal”, “revolutionary”, and “radical” tendencies which saw them as “freedom fighters” rather than “terrorists”.
-Solidarity with the Palestinians was, as it were, the main foreign policy of the revolution they proposed.
-And of course the Palestinian cause was a good fit with CT Etcetera’s reading of colonialism’s effects, but also with Identity Politics and the hunt by persons for victimhood causes to indentify with.
+In the mid-1960s the cause of Palestinian resistance fighters was taken up by the “progressive”, “liberal”, “revolutionary”, and “radical” tendencies which saw them as “freedom fighters” rather than “terrorists”.
+These mantras were most famously heard in Paris in 1968, but they were soon widespread, partly as the result of a highly intelligent propaganda effort by Palestinians, who saw that their cause could gain traction in Western radical circles and in the United Nations nexus.
+(See the Appendix below.)
+Solidarity with the Palestinians was, as it were, the main foreign policy of the revolutionary virtual global state the late-1960s Western radicals posited.
+The Palestinian cause was a good fit with Critical Theory’s reading of colonialism’s effects, but also with Identity Politics and the hunt by privileged students for victimhood causes to identify with.
 (Indeed, Radical Chic was and remains symbolised by westerners affecting the Palestinian keffiyeh headscarf.)

 Back to Contents